nndda/Theatre/docs/installation.md

     - [:simple-github: GitHub](https://github.com/nndda/Theatre/releases)
     - [:simple-itchdotio: itch.io](https://nnda.itch.io/theatre)

-2. Go to `AssetLib` scene tab.
+2. Go to the `AssetLib` scene tab.

 3. Click `Import...` on the top right corner.

-4. And select the downloaded zip file.
+4. Select the downloaded zip file.

-5. Make sure the `Ignore asset root` is checked, and then click `Install`
+5. Make sure `Ignore asset root` is checked, and then click `Install`.

 ## Enabling the plugin

 Make sure that Theatre is enabled at `Project > Project Settings... > Plugins`.

-You should see the following on your console output
+You should see the following on your console output.

 ```
 🎭 Theatre v0.3.6-alpha by nnda